 A vibrant seasoning used in Moroccan cuisine, harissa is a spice blend made primarily from hot chilies, paprika, garlic, cumin, and coriander.
 You can find harissa in the dry spice aisle of most grocery stores.
 It comes as a paste too.

 While I don’t recommend refrigerating the assembled spanakopita (it becomes soggy), it can be made ahead and frozen: Arrange the spanakopita in a single layer on a baking sheet, cover with plastic wrap, and freeze until solid.
 Transfer to a resealable plastic bag and store in the freezer for up to 2 months.
 You do not need to thaw the spanakopita before baking.

 I used a 50-50 blend of Earth Balance and olive oil for assembling the pastry, and 1 teaspoon of olive oil instead of Earth Balance in the sauce.
 I also reduced the oil used for cooking the kale to 1/2 tablespoon.
 Finally, instead of the Kite Hill brand ricotta I used homemade cauliflower ricotta.

 I recommend using a brush with very fine and gentle bristles for working with the pastry.
 This will allow you to coat the pastry evenly without using too much vegan butter or breaking the pastry.

-Finally, I recommend adding the harissa spice a little bit at a time to the sauce.
 I made my own harissa spice blend from a recipe I found online and made the mistake of adding the entire two tablespoons at once before tasting the sauce.
 It was overwhelmingly spicy.
-I am sure harissa can differ by brand and composition so adjust to taste.
+Be careful!
 I ended up mixing in some ketchup to tone down the spice, which Tal Ronnen may have frowned upon...